 How to protect VoIP Calls?

 To secure your VoIP calls, you can opt for several methods.
 VoIP calls utilize a variety of protocols, and one of them is SIP.
 So, you can implement the secured versions instead of using standard ones.
 SIP addresses resemble with emails.
-SIP: [email protected] Rather than using a usual one, go with SIPS: [email protected]
+SIP: user@domain.
+Rather than using a usual one, go with SIPS: user@domain.

 This implies that an encryption connection is in use.
 You will find it similar to HTTPS, which indicates the encryption of your web browser and the site you are visiting.